Reviews You Can Rely On

 By Sara Aranda ⋅ Review Editor

-Owning a pair of the top women's hiking shorts can be beneficial whether you're in the mountains or the city.
-With function often prioritized over style, this type of apparel is designed to perform with the body and not against it.
+Our goal is to make choosing a pair of the top women's hiking shorts easy.
+No matter where you live, we want you to feel ready for whatever hiking adventure you're planning.
+This category of apparel is typically designed with function as the top priority.
+Style does not necessarily take center stage, yet over the years, we have noticed brands taking the initiative to combine both function and style.
+The basic idea is for these kinds of shorts to perform with the body and not against it.
 Whether the temperatures are hot or cold, or whether the trail is flat or steep, the materials used should breathe well, feel comfortable, and be durable enough to withstand use in the outdoors.
-Style preferences will, of course, differ from person to person, as well as whether a short or long inseam is best for you.
+Style and fit preferences will differ from person to person, so we're thankful to provide various designs for you to consider.
 Your personal agenda will also dictate the necessity of features and advanced material technologies, such as water resistance, odor control, and sun protection.
-But these added perks are nice no matter what, so make sure to keep comfort, mobility, and breathability at the top of your list when thinking about which pair to buy.
+But these added perks are nice no matter what, so make sure to keep comfort, mobility, and versatility at the top of your list when thinking about which pair to buy.
 Since it can be challenging to differentiate between different types of shorts, like running or fashion apparel, we help break this category down by discussing distinct differences.

 Credit: Sara Aranda